Mokuso – The Secret to Effective Self-Defence

 In this article Sensei Mike explains the basic techniques of Training the Mind.
-He then explains how to combine Mind, Body and Intention training together into a single highly effective tool for resolving conflict.
+He then explains how to unify Mind, Body and Spirit training into a single highly effective tool for self-defence.

-This is part 3 of the 3-part origin story for my blog.
+This is the last of the 3-part origin story for my blog.
 Links to all three are below:

 What Is The Point?